Anonymization with Diffix: how it works

-Compared to other Approaches to Anonymisation
+Compared to other Approaches to Anonymization

-Aircloak Insights vs Static anonymisation
+Aircloak Insights vs Static anonymization

-Statically anonymising a dataset requires you to determine which columns contain sensitive data ahead of time.
+Statically anonymizing a dataset requires you to determine which columns contain sensitive data ahead of time.
 Once the sensitive data has been identified, it either needs to be removed or altered, leading to a dataset of reduced quality.
 This process is complicated by the need to take into account any additional knowledge an attacker might have that could lead to the dataset becoming re-identifiable.
-The lower the level of trust, the lower the granularity of the anonymised dataset has to be.
+The lower the level of trust, the lower the granularity of the anonymized dataset has to be.

-Aircloak’s approach to anonymisation is dynamic.
+Aircloak’s approach to anonymization is dynamic.

-Dynamic anonymisation: Diffix vs Differential Privacy
+Dynamic anonymization: Diffix vs Differential Privacy

-Dynamic anonymisation works by marginally altering the values produced from the query.
+Dynamic anonymization works by marginally altering the values produced from the query.
 Either the dimensions or the aggregates can be altered.
 Altering the aggregates themselves is usually done by adding small amounts of statistical noise (for example Gaussian noise).
 When using a truly random noise value, each subsequent query results in a reduced level of protection.
 This is the cause of the concept of a privacy or query budget in approaches such as Differential Privacy.
 Each query consumes a bit of the available budget until it is depleted.
 When the budget is empty the dataset can no longer be used for analysis.